Slovak entrepreneur charged with ordering journalist murder - Journal du Cameroun

-Slovak prosecutors said Thursday they had charged entrepreneur Marian Kocner with ordering the murder of investigative journalist Jan Kuciak, whose killing during a corruption probe triggered mass protests and toppled the country’s prime minister.
+Slovak prosecutors said Thursday they had charged entrepreneur Marian Kocner with ordering the murder of an investigative journalist whose killing during a corruption probe triggered mass protests and toppled the country’s prime minister.

-“The reason for the murder was the journalistic work of the victim,” a special prosecutor told reporters in Bratislava who was left unnamed for security reasons.
+“The reason for the murder was the journalistic work of the victim,” a special prosecutor, who was left unnamed for security reasons, told reporters.

-The the prosecutor said Kocner, who has a number of property development and investment businesses, was charged on March 8 with “ordering the murder”.
+The prosecutor said Kocner, who has a number of property development and investment businesses, was charged on March 8 with “ordering the murder”.
+Four others have already been charged over the murders.

+The announcement comes just two days before the eurozone member’s presidential election and analysts say it may affect the result of the poll.

+Kuciak’s gangland style murder and the journalist’s last explosive report — published posthumously and unrelated to Kocner — sent shockwaves through the country.

 Last year, prosecutors charged four suspects in connection with the murders, including a woman identified as Alena Zs.